-Bighorn Audubon offers engaging programs, field trips to observe birds, and conservation campaigns.
+Bighorn Audubon Society offers engaging programs, field trips to observe birds, and conservation campaigns.
 Bighorn Audubon is an independent non-profit organization affiliated with the National Audubon Society.
-The local chapter is the core strength of the Audubon network and plays a critical role on behalf of birds, wildlife and people.
+The local chapter is the core strength of the Audubon network and plays a critical role on behalf of birds, wildlife, and people.

 Bighorn Audubon is a grassroots community that works for the protection of birds and habitats for the benefit of our communities and the region.

 A Diverse Community

 Bighorn Audubon is a diverse grassroots community of members united by a passion for wildlife and the outdoors.
 Our members recognize the unparalleled outdoor heritage that runs deep throughout Wyoming and are proud to work together to ensure a healthy natural world for future generations.
 Our community includes National Audubon Society members and local chapter members from northeastern Wyoming: Big Horn, Campbell, Crook, Johnson, Sheridan, Weston, and eastern Washakie Counties.

 More Than 50 Years of Protecting Regional Birds